henriklein/posts/_posts/socialStudies/2020-06-14-Holocaust.md

 ---

-Hitlers realisations on how to kill millions of ordinary people systematically
+a compact documentary about Hitlers realisations on how to kill millions of ordinary people systematically and its similarities to modern politician

 ---